What to Expect

 When will we meet?

-Jennifer sees clients in Olney on Saturdays between 9:00am and 3:00pm.
+Jennifer sees clients on Saturday and Sunday.

-Ilene sees clients in Bethesda on Tuesdays between 12:00pm and 7:00pm.
+Ilene sees clients on Tuesday and Friday.

 How long are appointments?